drewloveland/drewloveland.github.io/_posts/2019-5-1-Remove-VDS-ESXi.md

 ```ruby
 This method is disabled by 'com.vmware.vcIntegrity'
 ```
-That one is particularly inscrutable.
-Or, you might see...
+That message is particularly inscrutable.
+Or, you may see...
 ```ruby
 Cannot remove the host 'hostname' because it's part of VDS 'VDSwitchname'
 ```